xinz/crockford_base32/README.md

 {:ok, "abc"}
 ```

-With a check symbol, and decode the encoded to a string:
+With a check symbol, and decode the encoded to a binary:

 ```elixir
 iex> CrockfordBase32.decode_to_binary("C5H66C", checksum: true)